Czyriess/Magpantay_Final_Project_OOP/README.md

 # Magpantay_Final_Project_OOP
 I. Brief Project Overview
 The Medical Appointment Management System is a simple Java-based tool designed to help individuals and small healthcare clinics manage appointments.
 It allows users to easily add, view, and cancel appointments with an intuitive interface, making scheduling straightforward.
-The system is efficient, using object-oriented programming (OOP) principles to ensure flexibility and ease of maintenance.

 II.How OOP Principles Were Applied